 - Contact reports and proposals go to Alumni Research and Relationship Management.
 You can contact them at firstname.lastname@example.org.

-- Gifts and gift-related questions go to Gift Processing at email@example.com.
+- Gifts and gift-related questions go to Gift Services at email@example.com.

 - Reports and questions about reports pulled from Advance are best answered by the Reporting group at firstname.lastname@example.org.

 - Don’t worry if you get the wrong group.
 We will pass it on!